-Patients requiring repeat prescriptions are asked to give at least 48 hours' notice (excluding bank holidays and weekends) before their medication is required.
+We receive a large volume of repeat prescriptions every day and to process these safely we require two full working days' notice (excluding bank holidays and weekends).
 Prescriptions left after 10.00am on Friday may not be ready for collection until after 4.00pm on Tuesday.

-We encourage the use of online services to request repeat prescriptions.
+We encourage the use of Patient Access to request repeat prescriptions.
 If you are not already registered for this service please refer to the information here.
-However, repeat prescriptions can also be telephoned through our automated line on 01706 397601.
-Please note, this line is available 24 hours per day and is for prescription orders only.

 Repeat prescriptions can now be sent electronically to the pharmacy of your choice.
 Please speak to your pharmacy or a receptionist for further information.
 Please note that if you choose this option then all prescriptions will automatically be sent to your pharmacy.
 If you require a paper prescription please make this known when ordering.